gravitational/gravity/docs/6.x/cluster.md

 $ sudo gravity join <peer-addr> --advertise-addr=<...> --token=<...>
 ```

-Peer address is the address of one of the existing nodes of the cluster.
+Peer address is the address of one of the existing nodes of the Cluster.
 The command accepts the following arguments:

 Flag | Description
 -----|------------
 `--advertise-addr` | IP address the new node should be visible as.
-`--token` | Token to authorize this node to join the cluster.
+`--token` | Token to authorize this node to join the Cluster.
 Can be discovered by running `gravity status`.
 `--role` | _(Optional)_ Role of the joining node.
 Autodetected if not specified.
 `--state-dir` | _(Optional)_ Directory where all Gravity system data will be kept on this node.
 Defaults to `/var/lib/gravity`.

-Every node in a Cluster must have a role, defined in the Application
+Every node in a Cluster must have a role, defined in the Image Manifest.
+System
+requirements can also be set for a role in the Image Manifest.
-Manifest.
-A role defines the system requirements for the node.
-For example, nodes
+Gravity will then check for the specified system requirements for the role before
+successfully adding a new node and return an error if the system requirements
+are not satisfied.

+As an example, Gravity can check to make sure nodes with a "database" role have
-of "database" role must have storage attached to them.
-Gravity enforces the
+storage attached to them.
-system requirements for the role when adding a new node.

 ## Removing a Node

-A node can be removed by using the `gravity leave` or `gravity remove`
+A node can be removed by using the `gravity leave` or `gravity remove` commands.
-commands.

 To decommission an active node from the Cluster while on a particular node
 run `gravity leave`.

-If successful, the `leave` command will output the ID of the
+If successful, the `leave` command will output the ID of the initiated removal
-initiated removal operation.
-The operation progress can be monitored
+operation.
+The operation progress can be monitored using the `gravity status`
-using the `gravity status` command.
+command.

 During the decommissioning, all application and Kubernetes services running
 on that node will be shut down, all Gravitational software and data removed and,